 Rancinan continues to probe these questions and toys our imagination with his vivid and highly stylised photographs which weave different genres from fine art photography, photojournalism, history painting, portraiture and event hints of fashion photography, albeit the latter is only evident because Rancinan likes to parody fashion and consumerism in his works.

-Inspired by the Raft of Medusa, an icon of French Romanticism by Théodore Géricault, Rancinan’s version called the Raft of Illusions honours the latter’s dramatic depiction of 15 survivors in the aftermath of a wreck but this time, the models are the image of refugees donning branded ripped clothes and bling-blings sailing away to a submerged Hollywood sign in a disintegrating makeshift vessel.
+Inspired by the Raft of Medusa, an icon of French Romanticism by Théodore Géricault, Rancinan's version called the Raft of Illusions honours the latter's dramatic depiction of 15 survivors in the aftermath of a wreck but this time, the models are the image of refugees donning branded ripped clothes and bling-bling sailing away to a submerged Hollywood sign in a disintegrating makeshift vessel.

 Clearly, this is a testament to what we may call our contemporary version of a shipwreck – touching on the hopeless dreams of refugees to reach the West for a better life.
-But their idea of a better life is rooted on materialism, and for Rancinan,* this is the surest way to more bondage*.
-Rancinan told me that it took him at least three months preparation to make this photograph.
+But their idea of a better life is rooted on materialism, and for Rancinan, this is the surest way to more bondage.
+Rancinan told me that it took him at least three months of preparation to make this photograph.

 The Making of Raft of Illusions

-Decadence (or the Apotheosis of the Moderns), Metamorphosis XI is another photo that speaks along the lines of Rancinan’s view on contemporary life.
-If you want to picture what Sodom and Gomorrah would look like before the fall, Decadence has fully captured the essence of what happens when man becomes a “monstrous simulacrum of an egocentric, individualistic, virtual humanity” leading to spiritual abyss.** (Source, Rancinan brochure).
+Decadence (or the Apotheosis of the Moderns), Metamorphosis XI is another photo that speaks along the lines of Rancinan's view on contemporary life.
+If you want to picture what Sodom and Gomorrah would look like before the fall, Decadence has fully captured the essence of what happens when man becomes a "monstrous simulacrum of an egocentric, individualistic, virtual humanity" leading to a spiritual abyss.
+(Source, Rancinan brochure).

 The Making of Decadence